vespaiach/axios-fetch-adapter/README.md

 # Note

-- Since, this adapter relies on fetch API so it won't work in Node environment
+- Node 17.5 or later is required to use this adapter in Node environment.